Yogi (2009 Tamil film): Plot

 Yogeshwaran aka Yogi and his gang of three men live in a slum on the edge making a living out of robberies and murders and having no human emotions.
 Yogi, in particular, has a dark secret about his bad past, which he keeps to himself.
 One day during a robbing spree, he is chased by the police.
 He gets into a car parked by a woman in front of a fruit shop and manages to flee, when he suddenly hears the cry of a child, finding a three-month-old baby in the car's backseat.
 He abandons the car and leaves the baby in there, but as he hears the baby crying, he is moved, and the human being in him wakes up.
 He gets back to shove the baby into a large shopping bag and takes it home with him.
 He hides the baby from the rest of his gang and tries to take care of the baby alone.

 Yogi, then holding at gunpoint, coerces Rajasulochana, a young mother hailing from Andhra Pradesh and deserted by her husband, to breastfeed that baby.
 Meanwhile, it is revealed that the child's real mother, Caroline, is desperate to get her child back, whilst her husband Linden, happening to be merely the stepfather of the baby, searches with the help of rowdies for the baby, which he actually wants dead.

 In the meantime, Yogi slowly gets transformed, turning into a new man thanks to the baby, which apparently prompts feelings in him, even planning to keep and bring up the child himself.
-A flashback reveals his past, where he had an atrocious childhood as he was terrorized by his sadistic father, a beggar who was responsible for the death of his mother and sister and for making Yogi himself a brute.
+A flashback reveals his past, where he had an atrocious childhood as he was terrorised by his sadistic father, a beggar who was responsible for the death of his mother and sister and for making Yogi himself a brute.
 However, he changes his plans and decides to reunite the baby with its mother, but unfortunately, the child slips into Linden's hands.
 Yogi gets to know that Linden wants to kill the baby and tries to prevent that and save the baby.